Don’t Let Diamond Fluorescence Ruin Your Engagement Ring

-If you’re shopping for a diamond you’ve most likely heard that some fluoresce i.e glow blue under UV light and when you go outside.
-But what are fluorescent diamonds, and do you want one?
+If you’re shopping for a natural diamond you’ve most likely learned that 25 – 25% of natural diamonds fluoresce i.e glow blue under UV light and when you go outside.
+But what does the mean, really?

 If you’re searching for this you already know that these strange little lumps of polished carbon emit a thing called fluorescence.
 You probably also know that the presence of fluorescence is the subject of debate online.
 But what is diamond fluorescence?
 Is it good or bad?
 Should you buy a diamond because of or in spite of it?
 Is a lack of information about fluorescence in diamonds the reason for all those glowing blue diamonds on Reddit?
 What percent of diamonds are afflicted with this strange and superhuman condition that’s more at home in a Marvel movie than an engagement ring?
 What does fluorescence in a diamond mean?
 Let’s dig in.